Why delaying AI Act enforcement is essential for European SMEs

 Of the 45 standards foreseen for publication, only 15 have been officially published.

 The situation with regulatory sandboxes is even more stark.
 These controlled testing environments are supposed to give companies – especially small and medium-sized ones – a safe space to validate their AI systems and prepare for compliance.
 The Act explicitly gives SMEs priority access.
-But across the EU’s 27 member states, only Spain has a sandbox ready.
+But across the EU’s 27 member states, by May 2025 only Spain had a sandbox ready – albeit not fully tested yet – and Denmark, France and Luxembourg planned to adapt other existing national sandboxes for the AI Act.

 Ten member states haven’t even proposed legislation to create one.
 Others are stuck in long legislative processes.
-Meanwhile, the dedicated EU initiative supporting sandbox rollout in Member States – EUSAiR, won’t deliver its final guidance until July 2026 – giving member states exactly one month before the enforcement deadline.
+Meanwhile, the dedicated EU project supporting sandbox rollout won’t deliver its final guidance until July 2026 – giving member states exactly one month before the enforcement deadline.

 As depicted in the chart, the European Commission’s official data highlight that only eight Member States have clearly designated market surveillance authorities, while the others are either still in the process or have not yet initiated it.

-In this situation, European entrepreneurs face an impossible choice: design their AI solutions guessing at compliance and risking costly rework, or delay innovation under legal uncertainty.
-Large foundation model providers with dedicated compliance teams can absorb these burdens, but SMEs cannot.
+In this situation, European entrepreneurs face an impossible choice: guess at compliance and risk costly rework, or delay innovation under legal uncertainty.
+Large foundation model providers with dedicated compliance teams can absorb these burdens but SMEs cannot.

 To avoid these negative effects, Europe should embrace a simple fix: enforcement of high-risk AI obligations for SMEs should begin no earlier than six months after all relevant standards, regulatory sandboxes, and related guidance are operational.

-SMEs need enough time to review standards, test systems in sandboxes, and implement required measures properly.
-This approach does not weaken the AI Act: it strengthens it by ensuring compliance is possible, not punitive.
+Six months are what companies need to review standards, test systems in sandboxes, and implement required measures properly.
+This approach doesn’t weaken the AI Act: it strengthens it by ensuring compliance is possible, not punitive.

 The pressure to move forward is understandable.
-The AI Act represents years of work, countless negotiations, and real political capital.
-No one wants to be seen as delaying it.
+The AI Act represents years of work, countless negotiations, real political capital.
+No one wants to be seen as delaying such an important piece of legislation.

 But effective regulation requires alignment between legal frameworks and implementation capacity.
 Without this alignment, the AI Act risks becoming a competitive disadvantage rather than the strategic asset it was designed to be – weakening precisely the SME ecosystem that Europe’s technological sovereignty depends upon.